Early removal of structural pins resulted in Seattle’s fatal crane collapse, investigation finds

 Crews were working to disassemble the crane, which had been used to construct Google’s campus in South Lake Union, when it fell.

 Tower cranes are comprised of 20-foot steel sections, held together by connecting pins and sleeves.
 Crews are not supposed to remove pins from a section until that section is attached to the assist crane that is disassembling the tower crane.
-Crews had removed more than 50 pins from “the entire length of the structure,” an L&I official said, leaving only one pin in place.
+Crews had removed more than 50 pins from “the entire length of the structure,” said Brian Haight, L&I’s crane certification supervisor, leaving only one pin in place.

-“Per the manufacturer’s procedures it wasn’t acceptable to remove any pins for any component other than the one that was attached to the mobile crane, ready to be removed,” the official said.
+“Per the manufacturer’s procedures it wasn’t acceptable to remove any pins for any component other than the one that was attached to the mobile crane, ready to be removed,” Haight said.
 “The likely supposition is that it helps them to get the work done faster.”

 Among those killed in the collapse were two ironworkers who had been working on the crane and two passersby — a student at Seattle Pacific University and a former city of Seattle employee — on the heavily trafficked street below.